paluh/nixos-scripts/README.md

 nix-script switch -c switch -w /home/myself/nixos-configuration/
 ```

-Add a `-n` to include the hostname into the tag name (usefull if you share
+Add a `-n` to include the hostname into the tag name (useful if you share
 your configuration over several hosts, as I do).

 You can also provide flags for 'nixos-rebuild' like so: